t0mdicks0n/fortnox_scripter/README.md

 ```
 4. Then what you probably want to do is to use this developer account (or "integration" as Fortnox calls it) to interact with your companies Fortnox-account.
 What you then need to do is to go to the user management page inside the target Fortnox accounts web UI.
 You can then click `+ Lägg till integration` and search for your specific integration by inputting your developer accounts `Client-Secret`.
 After this you will get an email with a authentication code similar to when you created your developer account.
 Just as before you can then request the specific Access-Token for this new integration.
 Finally input this in the file `application/config/fortnox_key.json` in the same format as the sandbox key.

+## Resources
+The general documentation of the API can be found [here](https://developer.fortnox.se/documentation/resources/invoices/) at the time of writing.

+A explaination of parameters in the resources can be found [here](https://developer.fortnox.se/documentation/general/parameters/).

 ## Future improvements

 1. Add API functionality to for example post a invoice receiver triggered by a network request.